build3r/amazon-playlist-downloader/README.md

-# amazon_playlist_downloader
+# Amazon Music Playlist Downloader
-A script to download and generate playist filr from Amzon music
+A script to download and generate playist file from Amazon music